learning-zone/bootstrap-css-basics/README.md

 .btn-link.
 #### Q. What are Bootstrap alerts?

-Answer: This is used to create presume alert messages, which adds style to the messages to look more noticeable to the user.
+ This is used to create presume alert messages, which adds style to the messages to look more noticeable to the user.

 There are four classes in alerts i.e .alert-success, .alert-info, .alert-warning, .alert-danger.

 #### Q. Define Bootstrap thumbnails.

-Answer: It is a way to use the layout images, videos, text etc. in a grid system.
+ It is a way to use the layout images, videos, text etc. in a grid system.
 We can create thumbnails by adding a tag with the class .thumbnails around the image.

 This will add four pixels of padding and a grey border.

 #### Q. Explain Modal plugin in Bootstrap.

-Answer: A model is an inherited window that is layered over its parent window.
+ A model is an inherited window that is layered over its parent window.
 This is used to augment the user experience and adds different functionalities to the users.

 Model windows are created with the help of the modal plugin.

 #### Q. Which class is used for pagination in Bootstrap?

-Answer: To add pagination on the webpage we have to use the class .pagination.
+ To add pagination on the webpage we have to use the class .pagination.

 #### Q. Explain what is Bootstrap collapsing elements.

-Answer: It allows you to collapse any particular element without using any JavaScript code.
+ It allows you to collapse any particular element without using any JavaScript code.

 To use this feature in bootstrap you have to add data-toggle=” collapse” to the controller element along with a data target to automatically assign the control of a collapsible element.
 We can use this by writing .collapse(options) etc.

 #### Q. What is Bootstrap Well?

-Answer: Bootstrap well is a form of container which thrives or makes the content to look recessed on the web page.
+ Bootstrap well is a form of container which thrives or makes the content to look recessed on the web page.
 It also wraps the content by using .well class.

 #### Q. Explain the uses of carousel plugin in Bootstrap.

-Answer: Carousel plugin in bootstrap is used to make sliders in the web pages or your site.
+ Carousel plugin in bootstrap is used to make sliders in the web pages or your site.
 There are several carousel plugins that are used in bootstrap to display large contents within a small space by adding sliders.

 Example: .carousel(options), .carousel(‘pause’), .carousel(cycle’), .carousel(‘prev’), .carousel(‘next’).